Top 10 Things To Do In Hawaii

 Further reading: Top 10 Things To Do In Oahu.

-At a height of 13,800 feet (4,207m), Mauna Kea is the highest peak in Hawaii and, if the height of mountains was measured from their base on the ocean floor, Mauna Kea would be the tallest mountain in the world!
-A sacred place to native Hawaiians, the air at the summit of Mauna Kea is so clean and free from light pollution, that it is the perfect location for the largest array of high-powered telescopes in the world.
+At a height of 13,800 feet (4,207m), Mauna Kea is the highest peak in Hawaii.
+If the height of mountains were measured from their base on the ocean floor, Mauna Kea would be the tallest mountain in the world!
+A sacred place to native Hawaiians, the air at the summit of Mauna Kea is so clean and free from light pollution that it is the perfect location for the world’s largest array of high-powered telescopes.
 If you’re visiting the Big Island, drive up to the friendly visitors center or all the way to the summit if you have a 4WD, and experience the sunset of a lifetime as the massive ball of fire slowly dips beneath the cloudline.
 Later on, when the stars come out, grab a telescope and admire the millions of planets and stars, both near and far, that can be seen from Mauna Kea almost every night!

 People watching sunset on Mauna Kea - Big Island Hawaii